 A mortgage is any obligation secured by real property.
-Use the table below to determine which obligations are mortgages.
+Use the Obligation Classification Table to determine which obligations are mortgages.

 Real property is land and generally anything built on it, growing on it, or attached to the land.
 Among other things, real property includes a manufactured home with a minimum living space of 400 square feet and a minimum width of more than 102 inches and which is of a kind customarily used at a fixed location.
-See section 25(e)(10).
+See section 25(e) (10).

-If property that secures the loan is not real property, you are not required to file Form 1098.
-However, the borrower may be entitled to a deduction for qualified residence interest, such as may be the case for a boat, which has sleeping space and cooking and toilet facilities, that the borrower uses as a home.
+If the loan is not secured by any real property, you are not required to file Form 1098.
+However, the borrower may be entitled to a deduction for qualified residence interest, such as in the case of a loan for a boat.
+The boat must have sleeping space, cooking facilities, and toilet facilities.
+The borrower uses the boat as a home.